-- (d) ceasing to be the spouse or permanent companion of the Primary Member or Young Full Member or ceasing to reside at the Primary Member's or Young Full Member's address; or - (e) Ceasing to be a dependent or grandchild as stipulated in category (b) or (c) - Car Parking rights are only eligible for an eligible nominated person/s is: - (a) The spouse or permanent companion of the primary member and is living at the same address as the associated Full Member only.
+- (d) ceasing to be the spouse or permanent companion of the Primary Member or Young Full Member or ceasing to reside at the Primary Member's or Young Full Member's address; or - (e) Ceasing to be a dependent or grandchild as stipulated in category (b) or (c) - \ Car park rights are to be permitted as per By-Law 8.
+CAR PARK (a) The spouse or permanent companion of the primary member and is living at the same address as the associated Full Member only.